-Filing a provisional patent application
+Filing a provisional patent application without a lawyer

 Filing a provisional patent application without the help of a lawyer may be an option for some inventors, but you must consider certain risks.
 While you don’t need a lawyer, you can cut costs by preparing your own application and submitting it yourself.
 The priority of your application depends on how clearly you describe your invention.
 In addition, you can save money by preparing and writing your own application.

 Before you file your provisional patent application, make sure that your invention is truly unique.
 It’s a waste of time to file for a patent if there are already other people with the same idea.
 You can verify whether or not your invention is unique by conducting a patent search on the United States Patent and Trademark Office website or using the World Intellectual Property Organization’s website.
 You may also want to do a claims patent search to confirm that the invention you are submitting is not already being used.

 A provisional patent application does not get a thorough examination by a patent examiner.
 As such, you should contact an attorney before filing your full patent application.
 Even if you’re using an online service, you can still benefit from a professional patent attorney’s expertise.
 In addition to getting advice from a lawyer, ContractsCounsel connects clients with trademark lawyers, so you can obtain the protection you need for your invention.

 While filing a provisional patent application without a legal expert might seem daunting, there are many benefits.
 Filing a provisional patent application means you’ll be first to market, which gives you a better chance of making money.
 A well-written application will also inform potential investors about your new product.
 In the long run, it will help you get financing or licensing.
 You may be able to use the money you saved to hire a lawyer to protect your invention.